RichardDorian/AtlasHardware/docs/WebServer.md

 # Web Server

-This document contains information about the web server we use and what program is open to the internet.
+This document contains information about the web server we use and what program is exposed to the internet.

 We decided to use Apache for the web server.
 It works well and is configurable.
 The school requires us to use Apache, so we didn't have much of a choice.
 We also use PHP for the server-side scripting (also required by the school).